madi308/dijkstra-cpp/README.md

 `node_name`

 There is also an `example_data.tsv` file that includes an example graph.
 The source node of the graph will be the source node of the first line in the data file.

+## Output
+There are two different outputs:
+- All edges grouped by the source node
+- The shortest paths from the source node to other nodes